swiftlang/swift-evolution/proposals/0022-objc-selectors.md

 that are preferred anyway.
 Therefore, we should implement the simpler feature in this proposal rather than the far more complicated (but admittedly more type-safe) alternative approach.

+Syntactically, `@selector(method reference)` would match Objective-C more closely, but it doesn't make sense in Swift where `@` always refers to attributes. `Selector` initialization syntax is far cleaner, since we are constructing an instance of a `Selector`.